top of page

 I decide to call my childhood neighborhood friend who use to have horses in her backyard.
 We’ve kept in touch all these years and I know she has a dog.

-She’s happier for me than Laurie.
+She’s happier for me than Lorna.
 “Oh my God, that’s great!
 I’m so proud of you,” she says.
 “You’re not one for commitment or responsibility so this is a big step.
 Good for you!”

 Not sure how to take that one.
 “Yeah, okay, hey, do you have a crate for your dog?”